they learn more, there's a When it comes to investing, there are a few names that stick out.

 But beginning investors sometimes catch the bug.

 They take an interest in their investments and that interest drives them to better understand investing.
-With a better understanding, can come the desire to take a more hands-on approach to manage investments.
+That can lead to a more hands-on approach to managing their investments.
 This is something Betterment doesn't offer beyond Flexible Portfolios which just lets investors adjust the weights for each of the individual asset classes available in Betterment's portfolio strategy.
 And Flexible Portfolios are only available to those with accounts of at least $100,000.

 Vanguard Fees vs. Betterment Fees